NOJA Power

 • Variability of Operating Range for Relay Characteristic Angle (RCA) or Relay Torque Angle

 “Compensated Neutral network arrangements provide both benefits and challenges,” reports NOJA Power Group Managing Director Neil O’Sullivan.
 “Reduced Earth Fault magnitudes provide greater safety and assist in mitigating bushfire risks, but remove earth fault magnitude for protection operation.
-We have responded to the challenge this has presented to protection engineers by implementing new functionality in our version 1.20 firmware for the RC10 and RC15 products.
+We have responded to the challenge this has presented to protection engineers by implementing new functionality in our version 1.20 firmware for the RC-10 and RC-15 products.
 If this new functionality is used in conjunction with matched CTs that provide sensitive earth fault protection down to 200mA pick up setting, then highly sensitive earth fault protection schemes can be developed.”

 Achieving accurate earth fault protection is a challenging prospect in Compensated Neutral Networks, but with NOJA Power’s Relay 1.20.0.0 Firmware in their OSM Recloser System, the challenge is no longer insurmountable.
 The added functionality enables users of Compensated Neutral Networks to detect earth faults with a high degree of confidence, providing safety and reliability to the end user.